Article written by Luis Izzo

 For many employers, performance management is synonymous with performance improvement plans (PIP), past behaviours and warnings.

-The focus for 2018 for all employers who are striving to achieve a high-performance culture must be on two key areas:
+The focus for all employers who are striving to achieve a high-performance culture must be on two key areas:

 - Identifying what drives employee engagement

 If employers address these two areas, underperformance can often be avoided in the first place.